Vive le Québec libre: Reaction

-The newly appointed Canadian Minister of Justice, Pierre Trudeau, publicly wondered what the French reaction would have been if a Canadian Prime Minister shouted, "Brittany to the Bretons".
-From then on, de Gaulle remained unimpressed by Trudeau, saying "Nous n'avons aucune concession, ni même aucune amabilité, à faire à M. Trudeau, qui est l'adversaire de la chose française au Canada." ("We have not one concession, nor even any courtesy, to extend to Mr. Trudeau, who is the adversary of the French cause in Canada.")
-De Gaulle was also heavily criticized by a large part of the French media for his breach of international protocol, in particular by Le Monde.
+Pierre Trudeau, newly appointed Canadian Minister of Justice, publicly speculated on how France might have reacted if a Canadian Prime Minister had made a comparable statement, such as "Brittany to the Bretons".
+De Gaulle reportedly remained unimpressed by Trudeau, stating "Nous n'avons aucune concession, ni même aucune amabilité, à faire à M. Trudeau, qui est l'adversaire de la chose française au Canada." ("We have not one concession, nor even any courtesy, to extend to Mr. Trudeau, who is the adversary of the French cause in Canada.")
+De Gaulle also faced criticism from much of the French media for breaching international protocol, including commentary in Le Monde.

-Meanwhile, to members of the Quebec sovereignty movement, the speech was viewed as a watershed moment.
-Occurring soon after the Quiet Revolution, and taking into account the low economic and political state of French Canadians at the time, the support of a foreign head of state seemed to add credibility to the movement in the eyes of many, including future Quebec premier René Lévesque.
+Among members of the Quebec sovereignty movement, the speech was seen as a pivotal moment.
+Coming shortly after the Quiet Revolution and amid the low economic and political status of French Canadians at the time, de Gaulle’s endorsement appeared to confer legitimacy on the movement for many, including future Quebec premier René Lévesque.

-On the flight home from Montreal, de Gaulle told René de Saint-Légier de la Saussaye—his diplomatic counsellor—that the event was "a historical phenomenon that was perhaps foreseeable but it took a form that only the situation itself could determine.
+On the flight back to France, de Gaulle reportedly told his diplomatic counsellor René de Saint-Légier de la Saussaye that the event represented “a historical phenomenon that was perhaps foreseeable but it took a form that only the situation itself could determine.
 Of course, like many others I could have got away with a few polite remarks or diplomatic acrobatics, but when one is General de Gaulle, one does not have recourse to such expedients.
 What I did, I had to do it."

 Aftermath

-The French president's trip and speech triggered an unprecedented Franco-Canadian crisis.
-The federal Canadian government accused the French president of interfering in its internal affairs.
-Relations between the two countries would not improve until after de Gaulle's resignation in 1969.
+De Gaulle’s visit and speech triggered an unprecedented diplomatic crisis between France and Canada.
+The federal Canadian government accused the French president of interfering in Canada’s internal affairs.
+Bilateral relations remained tense and did not significantly improve until after de Gaulle’s resignation in 1969.

-In February 1969, de Gaulle visited Brittany, during which, in Quimper, he declaimed a stanza of a poem written by his uncle (also called Charles de Gaulle) in the Breton language, expressing devotion to Breton culture.
-The speech followed a series of crackdowns on Breton nationalism and de Gaulle had been accused of double standards for, on the one hand, demanding a free Quebec, while on the other oppressing the liberation movement in Brittany.
-During this Quimper speech, he responded to this accusation by telling his listeners that Brittany was free and had been freed by Bretons and other French forces during the Liberation.
+In February 1969, de Gaulle visited Brittany.
+During a speech in Quimper, he recited a stanza of a poem written by his uncle, also named Charles de Gaulle, in the Breton language, expressing devotion to Breton culture.
+The address followed a period of government crackdowns on Breton nationalism, and de Gaulle had been criticized for double standards: advocating Quebec independence while suppressing Breton nationalist movements.
+In response, he stated that Brittany was free and had been liberated by Bretons and other French forces during World War II.